 The Regulations also state that an employee on a FTC has the right to be informed by their employer of available vacancies in the establishment where they work.
 The Regulations explain that an employee will be deemed to have been “informed by their employer” only if the vacancy is contained in an advertisement which the employee has a reasonable opportunity of reading in the course of their employment, or the employee is given reasonable notification of the vacancy in some other way.

 Avoiding legal risks of fixed term contracts

-One of the most costly pitfalls from an employer’s point of view is to fail to include adequate notice provision within the fixed term contract documentation.
+One of the more costly risks from an employer’s point of view is failure to include adequate notice provision within the fixed term contract documentation.

 It is the case that if you employ someone on a fixed term contract lasting twelve months, and state the start and end dates, then that contract will end when it is supposed to do so, unless you decide to renew it.

 However, you must remember to consider what happens if you (or the employee) wants to end the contract before the expiry of the twelve month period.
 If you do not put a notice clause into the FTC, but you terminate the contract early, then you will be in breach of contact and liable to pay out the employee for the remainder of the contract term.